Click and Collect — some key risks for retailers

 - a right to additional information before making a purchase online, including details of the trader and details of how to cancel

 Failure to provide the consumer with all the correct and necessary information as set out in the Regulations will have consequences for the retailer.
 For example, if all the necessary details surrounding cancellation are not provided the consumer will be entitled to a 12-month cancellation period for certain goods as opposed to 14 days.
-For FMCG retailers in particular this could cause serious issues as the order being cancelled may include items which are no longer part of the retailer’s current product line and have implications for any leases with turnover rent provisions.
+For FMCG retailers in particular this could cause serious issues as the order being cancelled may include items that are no longer part of the retailer’s current product line and have implications for any leases with turnover rent provisions.

 Personal Data and the Data Protection Act 2018 (GDPR)

 Personal data is information that relates to an identified or identifiable person who could be identified, directly or indirectly based on the information.
 Retailers must ensure that personal data is processed fairly and lawfully and in accordance with data protection legislation.
-Where retailers use different networks to provide their Click and Collect services, for instance a third party collection facility and location, they must take ensure the third party complies with data protection legislation.
+Where retailers use different networks to provide their Click and Collect services, for instance, a third party collection facility and location, they must take ensure the third party complies with data protection legislation.

 Retailers must, as controllers of customers’ personal data, ensure that they comply with data protection legislation including ensuring that any third party processors they appoint (including intermediaries where the Click and Collect service is made available from third parties’ premises) comply with their requirements as processors of customers’ personal data.
 Retailers should ensure that they have appropriate policies in place and a privacy notice.
 It may be a good idea to undertake a data protection impact assessment to track how individuals’ personal data is being used in relation to the Click and Collect service.